 d.
 Competition based

 It’s no secret that pricing strategies of any commodity or service are based on the existing market price trends.
 The coaching industry is no different.
-In a competition-based pricing strategy you need to factor in the prevailing market rates before pricing coaching packages.
+In a competition-based pricing strategy you need to factor in the prevailing market rates before pricing life coaching packages.
 However, different coaches charge different fees based on their coaching methodology, experience, outcome, time devoted, etc.— no two coaches can have exactly the same approach towards their work.
 Hence, it’s difficult to align your pricing to any fixed market rate, rather you can use the competition as a guiding tool.

 As the name suggests, the sessional pricing strategy takes into account the total number of sessions between the coach and the coachee.
 However, do consider a few factors while fixing the price based on this strategy—such as, the frequency of the sessions, how the sessions will be held, etc.